-"Associated costs" shall include, but shall not be limited to, fees for the services of any custodial personnel, food service personnel, security personnel or other personnel deemed by the responsible administrator to be necessary in connection with the use of a school district facility.
+"Associated costs" shall include, but shall not be limited to, fees for the services of any custodial personnel, food service personnel, security personnel, technology, or other personnel deemed by the responsible administrator to be necessary in connection with the use of a school district facility.
+Such costs shall be at the rates set forth in the fee schedule.
+Rental fees and/or associated costs otherwise applicable may be waived by the Board of Education or designee if such waiver is deemed by the Board of Education or designee to be in the best interest of the school system and/or the Town.